freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

     request](http://forum.freecodecamp.org/t/how-to-contribute-via-a-pull-request/19368)
     from your branch to freeCodeCamp's `staging` branch.

-4. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicates what is being fixed.

-    -   **Do not add the issue number in the PR title or commit message.**

-    -   Examples: `Add Test Cases to Bonfire Drop It` `Correct typo in Waypoint Size Your Images`

-5. In the body of your PR include a more detailed summary of the changes you made and why.
+4. In the body of your PR include a more detailed summary of the changes you made and why.

     -   If the PR is meant to fix an existing bug/issue then, at the end of